24/7 FREE CONSULTATIONS

 • Two years from the date of death from mesothelioma to file a wrongful death claim

-If you wait longer than this period of time, you’ll lose your opportunity to file a lawsuit.
-This means that you won’t be able to receive compensation, even if it’s clear that your disease was caused by a corporation’s negligence.
+If you wait longer than the period allowed under the Pennsylvania statute of limitation, you’ll lose your opportunity to file a lawsuit.
+That means you won’t be able to receive compensation, even if it’s clear that your disease was caused by a corporation’s negligence.

 The period after a cancer diagnosis or a death is challenging, and many people put off taking legal action.
 Unfortunately, the law doesn’t always give you this option, and waiting could mean that you have to bear the costs of your disease alone.
 It’s important to contact a mesothelioma attorney early so you don’t lose your opportunity to file.